keyboard_arrow_up

 Abrasives

-Media used for blasting, grinding or polishing.
-Abrasive materials are either in loose form or formed together into wheels, files or bricks or adhered to cloth or paper with resin or glue.
-Natural abrasives include sand, baking soda, garnet, emery, flint and corundum.
-Metallic shot, grit and plastic material are also used as abrasives in cleanings of castings and surface preparation.
+Media used for blasting, grinding, or polishing.
+They come in loose form or are combined into wheels, files, or bricks, or adhered to cloth or paper with resin or glue.
+Natural abrasives include sand, baking soda, garnet, emery, flint, and corundum.
+Metallic shot, grit, and plastic materials are also used for cleaning castings and surface preparation.

 Abrasive Grains